-- Modules are available for single mode Fiber cable (HLI-SMFO) and multi-mode Fiber cable (HLI-MMFO). - Modules must be ordered from Clear-Com as a pair, one for the Base Station and one for the splitter. - Modules can be hot patched.
+- Modules are available for single mode Fiber cable (SFP-SMFO-100M-LX or HLI-SMFO) and multi-mode Fiber cable (SFP-MMFO-100M-FX or HLI-MMFO). - Modules must be ordered from Clear-Com as a pair, one for the Base Station and one for the splitter. - Modules can be hot patched.
 There is no need to power off devices. - To install the modules, simply remove the dust cap from the connector port and slide the module into the connector.